phungtienminh/Computer-Vision/Cifar100/README.md

 # Cifar100 Result

 # Version 3
-- The accuracy on the test set is 67% after making some improvement in data augmentation.
+- v3.0: The accuracy on the test set is 67% after making some improvement in data augmentation.
+- v3.1: Slightly increase in dropout rates reduces overfitting a little bit, the accuracy increases to 68.25%.

 # Version 2

+- Standardization is used instead of normalization.
 - With gradient clipping and data augmentation, the accuracy on the test set is 64%.
+- No. epochs: 100

 # Version 1